Brendonovich/prisma-client-rust/docs/src/pages/reading-data/find.md

 For single relations, there is the `is` and `is_not` filters.

-The following example gets all comments whose post has the title "What up?":
+The following example gets all comments whose post has the title "My Title":

 ```rust
 use prisma::{comment, post};